 If so, then Revelation speaks of a time when the majority of those living on the earth are born with a different DNA, one that is not after that of the first man.

 If that’s true, it’ll be a while.
 At least 20-30 years, more like 50, maybe even 100.

 I won’t be around then.
-Like most adults today, by the time the first designer baby turns 18 years old I am likely to be with Daniel:
+Like most adults today, by the time the first designer baby reaches the age of accountability, I am likely to be with Daniel: